tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_user_details_provider`

-By default, a user's unique ID (the `sub` field from their [JWT](#rtc_token_provider)) will be displayed as their name on remote carets shown to other collaborators.
+By default, a user's unique ID (the `sub` field from their [JWT](#rtc_token_provider)) will be displayed as their name in remote caret tooltips.

-To display an alternative name on the caret the user ID needs to be resolved into user details that include the full user name.
-This resolution is done on the client side to avoid storing user details in the RTC server.
+To display a descriptive name on the caret the user ID needs to be resolved into user details that include the full user name.
+This resolution is done on each client to avoid sending any personal information through the RTC server.

+Only the full name is required, but the complete object will be passed without alteration to [`rtc_client_connected`](#rtc_client_connected) so that callback does not need to repeat the lookup.

-This provider function will be called for each connecting client.
-If this option is omitted, the user ID will be presented as the name for the remote user when a user hovers over the remote carets.
+This provider function will be called once for each connecting client.
+If this option is omitted, the user ID will be presented as the tooltip on remote carets.
+User details are not cached by the RTC plugin, so if a client reconnects this function will be called again.

 **Type:** `Function`